veravolkova/CopilotHackathon/exercisefiles/springboot/README.md

 ### 9. Word counting

-Given the path of a file (**sample.txt** in the root directory) count the number of occurrence of a provided word.
+Given the path of a file (**sample.txt** in the root directory) count the number of occurrence of a word "Copilot."
 The path and the word should be query parameters.
 The response should be in Json format.

 ### 10. Zipping